 Blender controls are another differentiating factor.
 While experts say that a three-speed (low, medium, high) blender will do everything you need it to, a good number of blenders offer as many as 10 speeds plus pre-programmed functions, helping you choose whether you need to puree, liquefy, or crush.

-The Vitamix Pro 750 is equipped with a 10-speed dial and five program settings for the most common recipes, including smoothies, frozen desserts, soups, purees, and a cleaning cycle.
+The A3500 is equipped with a 10-speed dial and five program settings for the most common recipes, including smoothies, frozen desserts, soups, purees, and a cleaning cycle.
 The control panel has also two switches – on/off and pulse.
 The Blendtec Designer 725 offers 100 different speed settings and six program settings, including cycles optimized for smoothies, salsa, ice cream, whole juice, hot soups, and self-cleaning.
-The 100-speed touch slider is a little bit excessive – are you really going to be able to tell the difference between a smoothie made at 98 versus one made at 96?
-Probably not.
-However, having such a high degree of control isn’t necessarily a bad thing.
 The 100-speed touch slider can also be set to pulse for an added burst of power at any speed.
-The Ninja CT810 Chef comes with 10 speeds and 10 program settings including flour/mill, frozen drink, extract, smoothie, soup, ice cream, puree, dip/salsa, dressing, and nut butter.
-The control panel has also a pulse button and a clean program button.

 I have used several blenders with pre-programmed settings and didn’t find them all that useful, to be honest.
 They do make certain tasks more hands-off, so you can start your blender and walk away, knowing it will stop when the cycle is done.
 However, a smoothie takes only about 40 seconds to blend and crushing ice takes just a few pulses, so the luxury of walking away while the blender works seems a bit overstated.

-The variable speed dial with 10 settings, on the other hand, makes up for the higher price tag.
+The variable speed settings, on the other hand, make up for the higher price tag.
 The ability to slowly adjust between speeds while blending means that you get the exact consistency and texture you’re after.
 You’ll see how the texture of your ingredients change, by starting the blend on 2, then increasing gradually to 8 over 30 seconds.
 Or starting on 5 but giving it a 30-second blast on 10 to finish things off.
-The combination of power and functionality is what sets high-speed blender apart.
+The combination of power and functionality is what sets a high-speed blender apart.

 Beyond wattage and controls, the feature that often distinguishes one blender model from another is the design, including the size and material of the blender container, blades, and even the tightness of the lid.

 Blender containers come in three materials – poly-carbonate, glass, and stainless steel.
-High-speed blenders come almost exclusively with poly-carbonate containers because the friction and power of a high-speed blender can make glass shatter.
-I wish Vitamix came up with a glass container because glass is scratch-resistant, and less likely to retain odors.
-However, you can only find glass containers in conventional blenders.
-Stainless steel is quite rare because you can’t see the inside, so you have to stop the blender to see if everything’s liquefied.
-In addition, glass and plastic usually have markings you can use to measure ingredients directly into the container whereas stainless steel doesn’t.
+High-speed blenders come almost exclusively with poly-carbonate or stainless steel containers because the friction and power of a high-speed blender can make glass shatter.
+I really wish came up with a glass container because glass is see-through, scratch-resistant, and less likely to retain odors.
+However, as of right now, you can only find glass containers in conventional blenders.

 Finally, all Vitamix and Blendtec blenders use metal for the gear coupling on their blender jars and the drive socket on the blender base.
-This is one big reason these blenders last so long – the metal won’t wear down like plastic does in cheaper blenders like the Ninja or standard blenders.
+This is one big reason these blenders last so long – the metal won’t wear down like plastic does in cheaper standard blenders.

 High-speed blenders come with full-hardened, high-grade stainless-steel blades.
 Both Vitamix and Blendtec blenders have fixed blades that are blunt (what mixes thing up is the powerful motor).
 The only difference between these two brands is the design – Vitamix uses four-tipped blades whereas Blendtec has two prong blades.

 When it comes to lids, the most important thing is how tightly they fit.
-The Vitamix Pro 750 is leading the game here because it has a locking tap that snaps on the lip to keep the lid on securely for blending.
-The Blendtec Designer 725, the Ninja CT810 Chef as well as the majority of standard blenders come with a lid that presses in place.
+Vitamix is leading the game here because all the lids either lock or snap in place to keep the lid securely blending.
+Blendtec as well as the majority of standard blenders come with a lid that presses in place.
 The flaw in this design is that it if you overfill the jar, it may not stay on as securely or even pop off.